 What is the CliftonStrengths Assessment (formerly StrengthsFinder Test)?

-The CliftonStrengths assessment is an online talent assessment tool, focused on strengths, offered by the Gallup Organization.
+The CliftonStrengths assessment is an online talent assessment tool, offered by the Gallup Organization.
 The CliftonStrengths test is formerly known as the Clifton StrengthsFinder test.

 The CliftonStrengths test assumes that you already have some work experience and are no longer a student.
 For a student-tailored test, consider taking CliftonStrengths for Students (formerly the StrengthsQuest) ,